 1. Humans and nature

 4. Growth and decay

 7. Matter and spirit

-The first modern scientists and cultural anthropologists that spread out across the world with European nautical explorers were perplexed by indigenous worldviews.
+The first modern scientists and cultural anthropologists that spread out across the world with European nautical explorers were perplexed by Indigenous worldviews.

-What we need is a new story.
+What we need is to create a new story.

-To challenge this destructive worldview of materialism, there is an awakening of people who are learning to perceive through the heart again and embody ancient teachings that can set them free from the limited abstractions and restlessness of the analytical mind.
+To challenge this destructive worldview of materialism, there is an awakening of people who are learning to perceive the world through the heart again and embody ancient teachings that can set them free from the limited abstractions and restlessness of the analytical mind.

 The modern conception of Animism was first developed by German chemist, physician and philosopher Georg E. Stahl in 1708 as Animismus, which grew out of a branch of science called Vitalism.